Sameerakhatoon/SamOS/docs/64bit/chapters/L13-c-paging-api.md

 instruction needs (e.g. RIP itself, or the stack), the CPU `#PF`s and we lose.
 That's why L13's `kernel_main` does `paging_map_range(desc, 0, 0, 102400, RW|P)` - identity-maps the
-first 100 × 1024 × 4 KiB ≈ 400 MiB before the switch.
+first 100 x 1024 x 4 KiB ≈ 400 MiB before the switch.

 ### 5. `invlpg` and the TLB

-x86_64's TLB (Translation Lookaside Buffer) caches recent virtual→physical translations per core.
+x86_64's TLB (Translation Lookaside Buffer) caches recent virtual->physical translations per core.
 If we overwrite a PT entry that's been touched, the next load through the old virtual address could still return the cached physical mapping.